 In other news, our Golden Ticket continues to grow.

-The story begins with an announcement from a mysterious chocolate factory, that after many years of secrecy, the doors will be opened to the holders of five Golden Tickets, which are hidden in their chocolate bars.
-A world-wide buying spree results in 3, then 4, then 5 of the tickets being discovered.
 Our hero, the poor kid, who had of course wild dreams himself, is discouraged, and buys a simple chocolate bar, which he stuffs in his bag as consolation.
 On the way home he hears that the fifth ticket was a forgery, and that there's still a ticket hiding somewhere out there.
 He peels back the wrapper of his bar, and there it shines, unexpectedly.
 The Golden Ticket!
-A wonderful song bursts out: I've got a Golden Ticket!

 When I look at the big smiley eyes of my daughter, full of hidden surprises, of boundless love, I can only think to myself: who knew it?
 I've got a Golden Ticket!
 A surprise entry, that I never even dreamed of, into a world of happiness, hugs, wide-eyed surprise at everything that comes our way.
 She different than the others, the challenges of language acquisition, other challenges.
 But she, too, has so much to give.
 (And you should see the way she roars when she's a Lion!)